ruijun-lin/ruijun-lin.github.io/miscellaneous/index.md

 </div>

 ## Railway infrastructures
+I am interested in the railway transportation stuff in China and the world, especially the high-speed rail and metro lines that have been built, under construction and under planning in China.

 To help myself and others understand the meanings of names of metro stations and railway stations in Copenhagen, Denmark, I built a Notion document with a list to collect them.
 You can find it here: [Meanings of Copenhagen Metro, S-train and Regional train station names](https://www.notion.so/Meanings-of-Copenhagen-Metro-S-train-Regional-train-Inter-city-train-and-Local-train-station-nam-e2a154e226c54a1f9851e359c6d76eb8?pvs=4).

+# Teachers
+#### (in alphabetical order)
+- [Bochen Liu](http://www.sustech.edu.cn/en/faculties/liubochen.html), Associate Professor, Department of Mathematics, Southern University of Science and Technology
+- [Søren Eilers](http://web.math.ku.dk/~eilers/), Professor, Department of Mathematical Sciences, University of Copenhagen
+- [Aidan Sims](https://www.aidansims.com/), Distinguished Professor, School of Mathematics and Applied Statistics, University of Wollongong Australia
+- [Yifei Zhu](https://yifeizhu.github.io/), Assistant Professor, Department of Mathematics, Southern University of Science and Technology

 # Friends
+#### (in alphabetical order)
 [Weijie Huang (Macromogic), Computer Science, Rice University](https://macromogic.xyz/)

 [Yuting Luo ("Qunqun bukun"), Department of Mural Painting, Chinese Academy of Art](https://www.xiaohongshu.com/user/profile/5ea525200000000001003a21?xhsshare=CopyLink&appuid=5c76637a000000001201d527&apptime=1714288439)